vmisiko/DivineVentures/README.md

 # DivineVentures
-A Django investment platform that has referrals based systems that allows user to earn from their referrals based on their investment package.
+Divine ventures is a Django based  investment platform that has referral based system that allows users to earn from the number of referrals they have based on their investment package.

+Its integrated with Mpesa to provide payment flow for user who sign up.
+And pick on they investment packages. master